 With medicinal cannabis estimated to grow into USD$43 billion-dollar market by 2025, pharmaceutical companies are looking to Colombia to fill shortages of medicinal cannabis, and prepare for the projected cannabis boom.

-The pharmaceutical industry is constantly in search of new solutions to medical problems.
-Investigations into the use of medicinal cannabis yield evidence that components of the plant can help to alleviate a number of medical issues.
+The pharmaceutical industry is investigating the use of cannabis, or more specifically, components of the plant.
 These components are referred to as cannabinoids, specifically cannabidiol (CBD) and the more commonly known tetrahydrocannabinol (THC).

-As a result, countries around the world are now altering their legislation in waves around the use of medical cannabis.
+Studies and patient experience research into cannabis’ potential uses is ongoing.
+In the meantime, countries around the world are now altering their legislation in waves around the use of medical cannabis.
 This momentum is the reason behind the expected boom in the medicinal cannabis industry.
-Pharmaceutical companies are therefore scrambling to get ahead of an exponential demand increase – and Colombia offers the opportunity to do so.
+Companies are therefore scrambling to get ahead of an exponential demand increase – and Colombia offers the opportunity to do so.

 A welcoming market for investors

 Colombia formalized its cannabis industry in 2017.
 The government published five resolutions defining the rules for the production and processing of cannabis for medical and scientific purposes.

 These resolutions established four licenses with which businesses can legally operate in the cultivation of cannabis or manufacture of cannabis products.
 These licenses permit:

 - Cultivation of Psychoactive Cannabis

 - Cultivation of Non-Psychoactive Cannabis